microsoft/scene_graph_benchmark/README.md

 *Output test image can be found in directory:* `custom_images/francesco_example/3_out.jpg`

-## 2. Generate Scene Graphs from custom images:
+## 2. Generate Scene Graphs from custom images

 ### Work in progress